 Luscious food banquets are the main events when the Christmas season is coming, especially in the Philippines.
 People become preoccupied with planning and thinking about what menus to prepare for the upcoming holidays.
-So, if you’re one of them, it’s perfect to learn how to cook the Best Chicken Hamonado.
+So, if you're one of them, it's perfect to learn how to make this wonderful Best Chicken Hamonado.

-In this regard, it’s high time that you learn some of the most fabulous chicken recipes like the sweetened recipe.
-Fortunately, we have provided you here the essential things you need to know.
+In this regard, it's high time that you learn some of the most fabulous chicken recipes, like the sweetened recipe.
+Fortunately, we have provided you here with the essential things you need to know.
 So, read on and plan to make your Christmas celebrations more colorful.